-In Bahrain, this communication is distributed by HSBC Bank Middle East Limited, Bahrain Branch, a member of the HSBC Group, which comprises HSBC Holdings Plc and each of its subsidiaries and includes entities providing private bank services.
+In Bahrain This communication is sent to the addressee for his/her information only and is not intended to be distributed to the general public in the addressee's country of residence.
+The addressee notes, acknowledges and understands that the addresser established in the addresser's country of residence is not licensed under the laws of the addressee's country of residence and is, therefore, not subject to supervision or regulation by the local regulator at the addressee's country of residence.
+None of the products and services of the addresser have been approved or registered with the local regulator.
+This communication is distributed by HSBC Bank Middle East Limited, Bahrain Branch, is a member of the HSBC Group, which comprises HSBC Holdings Plc and each of its subsidiaries and includes entities providing private bank services.
 HSBC Bank Middle East Limited, Bahrain Branch may refer clients to HSBC Group entities providing private banking services as well as, to the extent permissible, refer certain private banking financial products and services to clients in Bahrain.
 However, such private banking financial products and services shall be governed by the terms and conditions and laws and regulations applicable to relevant HSBC Group entity that will provide the financial products or services.